Eclipse openDuT

 If you want to use CARL and its components on a separate machine, i.e. a Raspberry PI or any other machine, this guide will show all necessary steps, to get CARL up and running.

-git clone https://github.com/eclipse-opendut/opendut.git
+git clone https://github.com/eclipse-opendut/opendut.git -

-- Optional: Change the docker image location CARL should be pulled from in
+Optional: Change the docker image location CARL should be pulled from in

-.
-By default, CARL is pulled fromghcr.io
+.ci/deploy/localenv/docker-compose.yml.
+By default, CARL is pulled fromghcr.io. -

-. - Set
+Set

-file on the host system to access the services from the local network.192.168.56.9 opendut.local 192.168.56.9 auth.opendut.local 192.168.56.9 netbird.opendut.local 192.168.56.9 netbird-api.opendut.local 192.168.56.9 signal.opendut.local 192.168.56.9 carl.opendut.local 192.168.56.9 nginx-webdav.opendut.local 192.168.56.9 opentelemetry.opendut.local 192.168.56.9 monitoring.opendut.local
+/etc/hostsfile: Add the following lines to the/etc/hostsfile on the host system to access the services from the local network.
+This assumes that the system, where OpenDuT was deployed, has the IP address192.168.56.10192.168.56.10 opendut.local 192.168.56.10 auth.opendut.local 192.168.56.10 netbird.opendut.local 192.168.56.10 netbird-api.opendut.local 192.168.56.10 signal.opendut.local 192.168.56.10 carl.opendut.local 192.168.56.10 nginx-webdav.opendut.local 192.168.56.10 opentelemetry.opendut.local 192.168.56.10 monitoring.opendut.local -

-- Start the local test environment using docker compose.
+Start the local test environment using Docker Compose.

 If everything worked and is up and running, you can follow the EDGAR Setup Guide.